 A disability can prevent you from earning a living.
 While some people can pay bills and put food on the table without earning a paycheck for a few months, few can get by without working altogether for an extended period.

 This is where long-term disability insurance can come in.
-These policies provide a monthly benefit amount for longer periods.
+These policies provide monthly disability benefits for longer periods.
 Benefits can last anywhere from 24 months to retirement age, depending on your policy.
-Long-term disability coverage usually costs around 1-3% of your salary, and the benefit amount is usually about 60% of your after-tax salary.
+Long-term disability insurance coverage usually costs around 1-3% of your salary, and the benefit amount is usually about 60% of your after-tax salary.

 - Nervous system disorders